PoCInnovation/Pool2023/Software/day05/React/README.md

 **What does this Javascript library allow us to do?**

-Thanks to React, you can build [*React Components*](https://en.reactjs.org/docs/components-and-props.html).

-**What is a React component?**

-It's a Javascript function that returns a Javascript object representing a DOM element in memory.
+Thanks to React, you can build [*React Components*](https://en.reactjs.org/docs/components-and-props.html), which is a Javascript function that returns a Javascript object representing a DOM element in memory.

 All these DOM elements in memory compose the Virtual DOM.